 Frederick Holiday - Suicide - Purpose Lost

 Dr. Frederick Holliday, superintendent of Cleveland Public Schools, loved flying his single-engine airplane.
 The airplane was his way of relaxing and forget about his problems.
 Flying was symbolic of freedom.
 Up in the air, no one could bother him.

 He enjoyed the Aviation High School.
-To unwind, he often spent time in the second-floor control tower at the Aviation High School listening to air-traffic radio communications.
+He often spent time in the second-floor control tower at the Aviation High School, listening to air-traffic radio communications to unwind.

 On Saturday, January 26, 1985, Holliday went to the Aviation High School principal’s office about 10:30 a.m. and typed a letter on the aviation school stationery.
 After writing the letter, he went to the high school’s second-floor control tower at the other end of the building.
 It was there that he fired a single shot from a .357-caliber revolver.
 After firing the weapon, Holliday walked to the stairs and collapsed at the base.

 A student arriving at Aviation High School at 8:30 a.m. on Monday, January 28, 1985, discovered the body of Frederick Holliday in the stairwell.
 Police found the gun between his legs, with five rounds remaining in the chamber.
 They found a spent shell in the control room along with a letter and Holiday's flight bag.

 The suicide letter addressed to Cleveland Cleveland citizens, and the children and staff of the Cleveland Schools dated 11:00 on Saturday stated, “As of this moment, it appears that my last piece of dignity is being stripped,” Holliday wrote.
 “The fighting among school board members and what petty politics is doing to the system has sickened me.
 I wanted so much for Cleveland Schools to improve greatly.
 I believed we were on our way.”